Faculty Resources

 Year 1 & 2 Medical Students

-Student spends time in your practice learning about Family Medicine as an observer.
-Student and faculty member arrange mutually convenient time and determine length of time spent in practice.
-In practice, length of time varied.
+Year 1 student spends time (32 hours total between October-May) in your practice learning about Family Medicine as an observer.
+Student and faculty member arrange mutually convenient times for clinic visits.

 If you are contacted directly by a student requesting to complete an elective/observership with you, please contact the Program Coordinator for approval.

-Patient-Centred Context:Integration and Application - PCCIA Small Groups (Year 1 and 2)
+Integrated Small Group Learning - ISGL Small Groups (Year 1 and 2)

-To compliment the in-class lecture, there is a small group series that meets weekly.
+To complement the in-class lecture, there is a small group series that meets weekly.
 For 2 hours per week, for 14-18 weeks in the Fall and/or Spring, you can facilitate and contribute to the small group discussion of 7-8 medical students.
 There is not an expectation to be an expert on the material, just to be an expert in your experience as a family physician.This is often the first experience students have with a REAL DOCTOR, so they really enjoy your support.
-Takes place in your clinical office or on campus.
+This can take place in person or virtually and there is some flexibility in scheduling.

 Key Topics in Family Medicine (Year 2)